-- 1. Map the transitional language, purpose, and main idea of at least two passages through your online account. - 2.
-Master the "Transitional Language" deck of LSAT Flashcards and complete another five games from your LSAT PP account - 3.
+1. Map the transitional language, purpose, and main idea of at least 2 passages through your online account.

+- 2. Master the "Transitional Language" deck of LSAT Flashcards and complete another 5 games from your LSAT PP account - 3.
 Complete 25 LR questions from among your strongest question types through your online Magoosh account.
-This is to reinforce your strengths and make sure you don't forget how to handle these question types while focusing on other content.
+This is to reinforce your strengths and make sure you don't forget how to handle these question types while focusing on other content. - 4.
+Complete 4 Logic Games in Magoosh or your LSAT PP account.